How To Increase Customer Lifetime Value And Boost Profit

 Create Bundled Products For Customers

-Bundle works most effectively with related products.
+The bundle works most effectively with related products.
 For example, when you go out to buy a mobile set, more than often you feel interested in an earphone or phone case.
-Many of us seek a set of external keyboard and mouse right after buying a laptop.
+Many of us seek a set of external keyboards and mouse right after buying a laptop.
 These are the optimal cases for product bundling.
 You should think about how to make the best use of a similar case for your products.

 Recommend Complementary Products To Customers